Belen741/spanishlistening-a1c2/replit.md

 ## Recent Changes (October 2025)

-### A1 and A2 Custom URLs - "Spanish audio for beginners"
+### A1, A2, and B1 Custom URLs - SEO-Optimized
-- **Change**: Levels A1 and A2 now have custom SEO-optimized URLs
+- **Change**: Levels A1, A2, and B1 now have custom SEO-optimized URLs
   - A1: `/spanish-audio-for-beginners-a1`
   - A2: `/spanish-audio-for-beginners-a2`
+  - B1: `/intermediate-spanish-b1`
-- **Reason**: Better SEO targeting for beginners searching for Spanish audio content
+- **Reason**: Better SEO targeting for specific proficiency levels
 - **Implementation**:
-  - Created dedicated pages at `app/spanish-audio-for-beginners-a1/page.tsx` and `app/spanish-audio-for-beginners-a2/page.tsx`
+  - Created dedicated pages:
-  - Both have meta title: "Spanish audio for beginners"
+    - `app/spanish-audio-for-beginners-a1/page.tsx` (meta: "Spanish audio for beginners", H1: "Spanish audio for beginners A1")
-  - H1 titles: "Spanish audio for beginners A1" and "Spanish audio for beginners A2"
+    - `app/spanish-audio-for-beginners-a2/page.tsx` (meta: "Spanish audio for beginners", H1: "Spanish audio for beginners A2")
+    - `app/intermediate-spanish-b1/page.tsx` (meta: "Intermediate Spanish", H1: "Intermediate Spanish - B1")
-  - Old URLs `/nivel/a1` and `/nivel/a2` redirect to new URLs
+  - Old URLs `/nivel/a1`, `/nivel/a2`, and `/nivel/b1` redirect to new URLs
-  - LevelCard for A1 and A2 link directly to new URLs
+  - LevelCard for A1, A2, and B1 link directly to new URLs
-- **Other levels**: Continue using `/nivel/{slug}` format (B1, B2, C1, C2)
+- **Other levels**: B2, C1, C2 continue using `/nivel/{slug}` format
-- **Files**: `app/spanish-audio-for-beginners-a1/page.tsx`, `app/spanish-audio-for-beginners-a2/page.tsx`, `app/nivel/[slug]/page.tsx`, `components/LevelCard.tsx`
+- **Files**: `app/spanish-audio-for-beginners-a1/page.tsx`, `app/spanish-audio-for-beginners-a2/page.tsx`, `app/intermediate-spanish-b1/page.tsx`, `app/nivel/[slug]/page.tsx`, `components/LevelCard.tsx`

 ### Branding Update - "Spanish Listening"
 - **Change**: Changed all branding from "Listening por Niveles" to "Spanish Listening" throughout the site